MetaMask/metamask-docs/snaps/tutorials/localize-a-snap.md

 }
 ```

-With this permission granted, your Snap code can now call `snap_getLocale`.
-This will return a language code like `"en"`, `"es"`, ...
-It's then up to you to determine how to use this code to customize your Snap's UI.
+With this permission granted, your Snap code can call `snap_getLocale` to obtain a language code (such as "en" or "es").
+You can then decide how to use this language code to customize the functionality of your Snap's UI.

 As an example, you can create files of the form `snap/locales/[language_code].json` like so: